-Join Donovan Keith for an in-depth discussion in this video Adding grunge to paint using the Noise shader in the Diffusion channel, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Adding grunge to paint using the Noise shader in the Diffusion channel, part of Cinema 4D: Creating Materials.

 The diffusion channel allows you to add grunge to the appearance of your materials.…When combined with a well-selected noise shader, you can strip your materials of…some of their perfection, and make them look like they've spent some hard time in…the real world.
 In this scene, we have a teapot that I've…applied a basic paint texture to.
 It's got a little bit of noise in the bump…channel, to give us some of the surface depth that you'll sometimes see when…you're painting on a wall.
 But, it looks like no-one has ever…interacted with it, so let's go ahead and open up our material, and activate the…diffusion channel.
 The diffusion channel takes a black and…white image as it's input.
 So, in the texture channel, I'm going to…click on the triangle, and load my Noise shader.…